Root Me Xmas CTF 2025 | Santa Memes

 7 files, 605400 bytes uncompressed, 604474 bytes compressed: 0.2%

-Take a look at stor, this means no compression was applied to the ‘portrait.jpg’ file.
+Notice stor — this means no compression was applied to the portrait.jpg file.

 With this information we can perform a Known Plaintext Attack on the PKZIP stream cipher.